 - Description - A short text description of what the process is.

-You'll now see theSelect Columns window.
+You'll now see the "Select Columns" window.
 It displays all of the columns available to add to the tab.
 The total list includes almost 40 choices including detailed information about memory, CPU, disk reads/writes and much more.
-We can't really detail so many options, but suffice it to say that if you need to know it, you'll find it on the list.
+We can't go into detail on so many options, but suffice it to say that if you need to know it, you'll find it on the list.

 You can also right-click or long-press the process name and click or tap "End task."
 This method also gives you the option to select "End process tree."

-Not only can you change how programs run on your computer using the Details tab, but you can get information that will help you resolve issues that may arise.
+Not only can you change how programs run on your computer using the Details tab, but you can also get information that will help you resolve issues that may arise.
 If you have a program lock up and become unresponsive, select "Analyze wait chain" from the context menu in the Details tab.

 If you have a process that is giving you trouble such as performance issues, freeze ups or errors, you can create a dump file that will provide a detailed account of everything that your process is doing in memory at the time the dump file is created.
-Right click or press and hold, then click or tap "Create dump file".
+Right click or press and hold, then click or tap "Create dump file."

-The created file can be opened with debugging software such as WinDBG, but most users will get more value from this feature by sending the dump file to a tech support agent.
+The generated file can be opened with debugging software such as WinDBG, but most users will get more value from this feature by sending the dump file to a tech support agent.
 Remember the path shared by the Task Manager, then click or tap OK.

 You'll need to enable hidden files to access the folder where this file is stored.

-How to Enable UAC Process Virtualization in the Task Manager's Details Tab
+How to enable UAC process virtualization in the Task Manager's Details tab

 Another option you'll find in the context menu of the Details tab is UAC Virtualization.
-This option allows you to enable User Account Control virtualization for a specific program.
+This option allows you to enable User Account Control virtualization for a particular program.
 While most users won't interact with this very often, it does serve an important purpose.

 Some older applications are configured to write directly to important system locations and require your user account to have admin credentials to run.
 If you don't want to grant admin rights to such an app, you can enable virtualization from the Task Manager.
-This will cause Windows to recreate important locations such as the System32 directory and important registry keys in a virtual environment to prevent potential problems from affecting your actual system files.
+This will cause Windows to recreate important locations such as the System32 directory and system registry keys in a virtual environment to prevent potential problems from affecting your actual system files.

-To enable this feature, select "UAC virtualization" from the context menu after right-clicking or long-pressing a process name.
+To enable this feature, select "UAC virtualization" from the context menu after right-clicking or long-pressing on a process name.

 Click or tap "Change virtualization" to enable or disable the feature for the selected process.

 The rest of the options on the context menu are identical to those on other tabs.
-Again, this menu is shown when you right click on a process or long-press on it.
+Again, this menu is shown when you right-click on a process or long-press on it.

-You'll be able to use these to learn more information about a given process if the description column doesn't provide enough detail.
+You'll be able to use these to learn more information about a given process if the description column doesn't provide enough details.

-- Open file location - This launches the File Explorer and takes you to the location where the selected program's exe file is stored.
+- "Open file location" - This launches File Explorer and takes you to the location where the selected program's executable file is stored.

-- Search online - This opens your default browser or a new tab if it is already open and searches for the process' name in your default search provider.
+- "Search online" - This opens your default browser or a new tab if it is already open and searches for the process' name in your default search provider.

 - Properties - This opens a properties dialog that shows you more information about the program's executable.

-- Go to service(s) - This switches you over to the Services tab and selects any services that are associated with the selected process.
+- "Go to service(s)" - This switches you over to the Services tab and selects any services that are associated with the chosen process.
 If there are no such services, it just switches to the services tab and selects nothing.